DanielSharkov/danielsharkov_com/public/projects/lost_santos_teaser/about/en.md

-# Description coming soon...
+###### *Project implemented: December 2016*

-# Shortly summarized:
+# There isn't much to tell...
-A teaser for a serial I've planed once which I casted in the game Grand Theft Auto V. Well it never became something.
+A teaser for a serial I've once planed which I casted in the game Grand Theft Auto V. Well it never became something.